Usually, college tuition goes up about 3% every year.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Tabor was $24,094 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Tabor seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Tabor College was $29,811 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Tabor College seem more manageable.

-What will attending Tabor really cost you?
+What will attending Tabor College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the Tabor's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+You can find the Tabor College's net cost calculator on their website.